Cheat sheet¶

 $ aws s3 sync s3://remote_S3_bucket local_directory

-2. Run the cloudformation describe-stacks and ec2 describe-instances to look at existing stacks or instances
+cloudformation describe-stacksandec2 describe-instancesto look at existing stacks or instances - Try to